rabu20367/Senntivox/backend/README.md

-# Sentivox Backend
+# Senntivox Backend

-Backend API for the Sentivox application, built with Node.js, Express, TypeScript, and MongoDB.
-This application provides the necessary APIs for user authentication, profile management, and other core functionalities of the Sentivox platform.
+Backend API for the Senntivox application, built with Node.js, Express, TypeScript, and MongoDB.
+This application provides the necessary APIs for user authentication, profile management, and other core functionalities of the Senntivox platform.

 ## 🚀 Features